-We have a Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding children and child protection and has received appropriate training and support for this role.
-The DSL is a senior member of the school leadership team, and their responsibilities are explicit in their job description.
+We have a Designated Safeguarding Lead (DSL) Sarah Lee who takes lead responsibility for safeguarding children and child protection and has received appropriate training and support for this role.
+Sarah Lee is a senior member of the academy leadership team, and their responsibilities are explicit in their job description.

-We also have a Deputy Safeguarding Lead who will provide cover for the DSL when they are not available.
-Our Deputy Safeguarding Lead has received the same training as our DSL.
-They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
+We also have Deputy Safeguarding Leads will provide cover for the DSL when they are not available.
+Our Deputy Safeguarding Leads have received the same training as our DSL.
+They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the academy ethos and that specific duties are discharged.
 They will assist the DSL in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children.

-We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils.
-Our DSL will ensure there is a structured procedure within the school, which will be followed by all the members of the school community in cases of suspected abuse.
+We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding children.
+Our DSL will ensure there is a structured procedure within our academy, which will be followed by all the members of our academy community in cases of suspected abuse.

-Our DSL team will be aware of all pupils who have a social worker and will help to promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff.
+Our DSL team will be aware of all children who have a social worker and will help to promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and academy leadership staff.